 But right now, there's no constitutional violation, and election integrity is a matter of opinion.

-Let me ask you from the standpoint, the very thing that they say that they are so outraged about, meaning the Democrats, okay.
+Let me ask you from the standpoint, the very thing that they say that they are so outraged about, meaning the Democrats, okay?

-The very thing that they they're going on and on.
+The very thing that they, they're going on and on.

-Yet they the the very guy that is leading in most polls, I guess Warren is now picked up in one national poll, is on tape, Bill, and on tape he's bragging that he leveraged a billion US dollars and demanded in six hours that they fire a Ukrainian prosecutor.
+Yet the very guy that is leading in most polls, I guess Warren has now picked up in one national poll, is on tape, Bill.

-But he gets a billion dollar deal for him and his partners, including Whitey Bulger's son and John Kerry's stepson.
+He has no experience with China, no experience in private equity, but he gets a billion-dollar deal for him and his partners, including Weidey Bolger's son and John Kerry's stepson.

-And it didn't go to Goldman Sachs, that eventually became 1.5 billion dollars.
+And it didn't go to Goldman Sachs.

 And Joe Biden is on tape doing this.